 The bill's headliner: a one-time stimulus payment of $1,400 for each eligible American, including dependents.

 If you earn up to $75K (or $150K for couples filing jointly), yes.
 If you make more than $80K as a single filer (or $160K for joint filers), no. If you're somewhere in between, you may get a lower amount.
 This calculator can help you figure out what you'll get.

 By looking at your most recent tax return.
 If you haven't submitted your 2020 return yet, they'll use the income on your 2019 return.
 If you had a pay cut, added a dependent, or changed anything else last year that could get you a bigger stimulus check, file this year's taxes ASAP.
 If the IRS starts giving out stimulus money before you file, they can send you the difference later.

 No. And you won't owe taxes on it.

 If you need it to cover bills, start there.
 After that, give your emergency fund some love.
 Because if 2020 taught us anything, it's to expect the unexpected.
 Eventually, you'll want about three to six months' worth of take-home pay saved.
 But this is one of those times that pretty much anything is better than nothing.

+Level-up by investing more.
+Or for the first time, if you've been putting it off.
+The earlier you get started, the more time your money has to grow.
 You could also donate some of your stimulus check or spend it at a local small biz.
 Buying gift cards can be a good way to give them a boost.

 Skimm'd by: Ivana Pino, Stacy Rapacon, and Elyse Steinhaus